hungikim/accounting-agency-website/README.md

 # accounting-agency-website

-Website for Green Accounting Firm, South Korea.
+Website for Green Accounting Firm, South Korea.<br>
-Live Website: <a href="https://greentax.netlify.app" target="_blank">greentax.netlify.app</a>
+Live Website: <a href="https://greentax.netlify.app" target="_blank">greentax.netlify.app</a><br>

-Built with React, HTML, CSS, hosted on Netlify Responsive on mobile devices.
+Built with React, HTML, CSS, hosted on Netlify<br>
+Responsive on mobile devices.<br>
-Please note, the website is in Korean since it is for a business based in Korea.
+Please note, the website is in Korean since it is for a business based in Korea.<br>
-The website serves static information about the services they offer.
+The website serves static information about the services they offer.<br>
-It includes a map API (from a korean map service, Kakao Map) in the Directions To Office page.
+It includes a map API (from a korean map service, Kakao Map) in the Directions To Office page.<br>

 <img width="1892" alt="Screenshot 2023-05-11 at 2 58 11 PM" src="https://github.com/hungikim/accounting-agency-website/assets/62039385/50daeed0-d0a6-4935-956c-9b4e250baca4">
 <img width="1507" alt="image" src="https://github.com/hungikim/accounting-agency-website/assets/62039385/c6805d2d-2628-4642-9127-443d2463d6c8">